-- have gained a thorough understanding of fundamental research methodologies and good practice in research including: - the formulation of research questions and hypotheses; - techniques of valid and convincing argumentation; - literature research methods; - the proper acknowledgement of sources; - the extraction of information from literature; - project planning. - be conversant with the principles of carrying out experimental research. - have an understanding of how scientific research is conducted, reported, reasoned about and evaluated. - be able to show their understanding of the requirements of a masters level project by writing a formal project proposal and specification which contains an outline solution to the problem and which clearly defines the scope of the MSc project, its goals, the methodology to be undertaken and the criteria of its evaluation - have gained an in-depth knowledge in specific areas related to their project, and have critically assessed different methods to be used in their project and will have developed a detailed plan for carrying out their project. have an understanding and appreciation of the importance of relevant legal, social, ethical and professional issues as they relate to their project.
+- have gained a thorough understanding of fundamental research methodologies and good practice in research including:

+- the formulation of research questions and hypotheses; - techniques of valid and convincing argumentation; - literature research methods; - the proper acknowledgement of sources; - the extraction of information from literature; - project planning.

+- be conversant with the principles of carrying out experimental research.

+- have an understanding of how scientific research is conducted, reported, reasoned about and evaluated.

+- be able to show their understanding of the requirements of a masters level project by writing a formal project proposal and specification which contains an outline solution to the problem and which clearly defines the scope of the MSc project, its goals, the methodology to be undertaken and the criteria of its evaluation have an understanding and appreciation of the importance of relevant legal, social, ethical and professional issues as they relate to their project.